Header Graphic for Gold Investing Simplified

-The $20 St Gaudens (a.k.a.
-Saint Gaudens) Gold Double Eagle was first minted in 1907 by the U.S. Mint in Philadelphia.
-Designed by Augustus Saint-Gaudens (a noted sculptor of the day) at the request of President Theodore Roosevelt, the $20 St Gaudens replaced the $20 Liberty - in circulation since 1850.
+The $20 Saint Gaudens Gold Double Eagle was first minted in 1907 by the U.S. Mint in Philadelphia.
+Designed by Augustus Saint-Gaudens (a noted sculptor of the day) at the request of President Theodore Roosevelt, the $20 Saint replaced the $20 Liberty - in circulation since 1850.

 A total of 11,250 St Gaudens high-relief coins were minted in Philadelphia with a Roman numeral date of MCMVII.
 Today, these coins (even circulated coins in Very Good condition) are worth several thousand dollars.
 Later in 1907, flat-relief "Saints" were minted with Arabic numerals (1907) and continued that way until 1933.